Executive Decision Making and Liability for Public Health Officials

-By attending this webinar, you'll learn about:
+By attending this webinar, you will learn about:

 - Discretionary authority public health officials have in carrying out their duties